aranair/heka-bigquery/README.md

 # heka-bigquery
-Heka output plugin for persisting messages from the data pipeline to BigQuery.
+- Heka output plugin for persisting messages from the data pipeline to BigQuery.
 It buffers into a variable + file locally and uploads periodically to BigQuery based on a file size limit.
 Used in Wego.
+- Consumes data from a Kafka topic and stores into variable + file.
+- Uploads periodically up to BigQuery from file size.
+- Checks clock for midnight and creates new tables in BigQuery. // TODO: Change to ticker for more reliability?

 ## Configuration
 - Uses toml (heka defaults) for configuration.
 See `heka_config.toml.sample` for reference.
 - Bigquery schema file is specified by a json file.
 See `analytics_visits.schema` for reference.
-- Private key for BigQuery is specified by a pkcs12 format PEM file.
+- Private key for BigQuery is specified by a pkcs12 format PEM file that was converted (password removed) from the p12 file originally obtained from developer's console: `https://console.developers.google.com/project/wego-cloud/apiui/credential`.
 More information here: https://www.openssl.org/docs/apps/pkcs12.html.
-The original file was obtained from developer's console: `https://console.developers.google.com/project/wego-cloud/apiui/credential`

-Sample TOML file (with Kafka as input source):
+## Sample TOML file (with Kafka as input source):

 ```
 [analytics-visits-input-kafka]